mosajjal/ircbackdoor/README.md

 # A Python3 IRC backdoor
-A Proof of Concept (PoC) IRC backdoor written in Python3 NOT CONTINUED AS WE SPEAK
+A Proof of Concept (PoC) IRC backdoor written in Python3 NOT CONTINUED -- A re-write of this in a more lightweight language might be in the works :)

 First off, don't look at it as a backdoor; look at it as a software to manage your clients from an IRC channel.
 I know this looks bad but it can actually do some good ;)